Longhouse: Americas

 In South America, the Tucano people of Colombia and northwest Brazil traditionally combine a household in a single long house.
 The Xingu peoples of central Brazil build a series of longhouses in circular formations forming round villages.
 The ancient Tupi people of the Brazilian coast used to do this as well.
-The Yanomami people of Brazil and Venezuela build a round hut with a thatched roof that has a hole in the middle, called shabono, which could be considered a sort of longhouse.
+The Yanomami people of Brazil and Venezuela build a round hut with a thatched roof that has a hole in the middle, called a shabono, which could be considered a sort of longhouse.

 Asia

 Korea

 In Daepyeong, an archaeological site of the Mumun pottery period in Korea, longhouses have been found that date to circa 1100–850 BC.
 Their layout seems to be similar to those of the Iroquois.
 In these, several fireplaces were arranged along the longitudinal axis of the building.
 Later, the ancient Koreans started raising their buildings on stilts, so that the inner partitions and arrangements are somewhat obscure.
 The size of the buildings and their placement within the settlements may point to buildings for the nobles of their society or some sort of community or religious buildings.
 In Igeum-dong, an excavation site in South Korea, the large longhouses, 29 and 26 metres long, are situated between the megalithic cemetery and the rest of the settlement.